algorand/go-algorand/data/transactions/logic/README.md

 ## Operations

 Most operations work with only one type of argument, uint64 or bytes, and panic if the wrong type value is on the stack.
+The instruction set was designed to execute calculator-like expressions.
+What might be a one line expression with various parenthesized clauses should be efficiently representable in TEAL.

+Looping is not possible, by design, to ensure predictably fast execution.
+There is a branch instruction (`bnz`, branch if not zero) which allows forward branching only so that some code may be skipped.

+Many programs need only a few dozen instructions.
+The instruction set has some optimization built in. `intc`, `bytec`, and `arg` take an immediate value byte, making a 2-byte op to load a value onto the stack, but they also have single byte versions for loading values 0, 1, 2, and 3.
+Any program will benefit from having a few common values loaded with a smaller one byte opcode, and many programs won't even need more than those 4 values.
+Cryptographic hashes and `ed25519verify` are single byte opcodes with powerful libraries behind them.
+These operations still take more time than other ops (and this is reflected in the cost of each op and the cost limit of a program) but are efficient in compiled code space.

 This summary is supplemented by more detail in the [opcodes document](TEAL_opcodes.md).

 Some operations 'panic' and immediately end execution of the program.
 A transaction checked by a program that panics is not valid.
+A contract account governed by a buggy program might not have a way to get assets back out of it.
+Code carefully.

 ### Arithmetic